vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

 7. Modify the aggregation type of `BOAT_SPEED_KNOTS` (boat speed in knots)

-   Later on, we'll want to obtain the Maximum Boat Speed for each team.
-Because of this, we want to set the default aggregation of the `BOAT_SPEED_KNOTS` field to "Maximum".
+   Later on, we will want to obtain the Maximum Boat Speed for each team.
+Because of this, we want to set the default aggregation of the `BOAT_SPEED_KNOTS` field to **Maximum**.

-   Find the `BOAT_SPEED_KNOTS` column and click it, then change the aggregation to "Maximum".
+   Find the `BOAT_SPEED_KNOTS` column and click it, then change the aggregation to **Maximum**.

    ![Change aggregation to maximum](images/boat-speed-max.png)